-Due to the single purpose, lock-step nature, anesthesia-focused educational curricula that MTSA offers, transfer credit will only be accepted for students to the DNAP-PD MTSA/Kettering College Joint Academic Award program from Kettering College for designated courses taught by Kettering College.
+Due to the single purpose, lock-step nature, anesthesia-focused educational curricula that MTSA offers, transfer credits will not be accepted for students to the DNAP PD program.

 DNAP COMPLETION

 In the rare instance that a student applies to transfer into the DNAP Completion program from another DNAP completion program, MTSA would allow that applicant to petition the NAP Council for consideration of transfer of up to six (6) hours of academic credit for courses that are determined to be identical in overall student learning outcomes.